THE GROUP WILL WORK PURPOSEFULLY TO REDUCE OUR CLIMATE FOOTPRINT BOTH INTERNALLY AND FOR OUR PARTNERS

 Emissions data covers reporting of the following greenhouse gases: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs) and perfluorocarbons (PFCs).
 The Group has not been contributing to any biogenic Co2 emissions in 2020.

-For more details regarding methods for calculating Scope 1 and Scope 2 as well as conversion factors, please see link to the appendix below:
+For more details regarding methods for calculating Scope 1 and Scope 2 as well as conversion factors, please, contact Head of ESG and Quality, Anne Hilde Midttveit.

 WHAT CAUSES OUR EMISSIONS (2019)

 The three most important options to decrease our emissions:

 Governments, financial institutions, investors, our customers and other important stakeholders are setting higher demands and requirements related to climate change awareness.
 This has created a call for companies to disclose how climate change is affecting their financial performance and strategy.

 Seafood has a smaller carbon footprint than other animal productions systems.
 With a growing population the world needs food, and ocean-based diets have been pointed out an important contributor to increasing the world’s food production.
 However, although seafood is considered as a healthy and sustainable source of protein, existing operations and exploiting new opportunities need to be done in a responsible and sustainable manner.